AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 _By default, github grants "write" permissions to the reviewers to your fork._
 _You can disable this, if you wish._

-Once the reviewer approves your Pull Request, it will be merged into the `develop` branch and will await the next release.
+Once the reviewer approves your Pull Request, it will be merged into the `develop` branch and part of the next release.

 <!-- reference-style links -->
   [Pester Module]: https://github.com/pester/Pester